 Employment MarketA Master's degree in working life science opens the door to qualified development work in national and international organisations as well as to investigation and evaluation work in companies, public agencies and non-profit organisations.
-A Master's degree in working life science also gives eligibility for postgraduate studies in working life science.
+A Master's degree in working life science also gives eligibility for doctoral studies in working life science.

 DegreeUpon completion of this one-year programme (60 ECTS cr.) at Master's level, students are awarded a Master's Degree in Working Life Science.
 For examination and assessment regulations, see under the heading "Learning outcomes" in the programme study plan.